Finding a Place to Call Home

 Graham pointed a finger at Harry's neck.
 "Yes, despite the school nurse having you visit her wings with frankly alarming frequency no one thought it was odd that you had arrived at school looking as though someone had tried to strangle you.
 By the size of the bruises it was likely your uncle's fault.
 Along with that was the consideration that whenever you spoke to someone you didn't know, or someone who was taller or higher in authority you go tense at the shoulders but keep your leg muscles relaxed, I saw that both with the students of the other schools when your name was called during the selection and when you just spoke with Beverly."

 He paused, and then continued heedless to Harry's dumbstruck stare, "Now another muggleborn in your place would have probably been taken aside to ask what was hurting them, but not you.
 This, of course, is the crucial point that sends you under the radar.
 You're the boy-who-lived, so most people already had a pre-existing image of you and seemed prepared to factor out whatever reality their faced with to meet this image.
 This covers most people in the school but there are several people at the head table who were old enough to have known and taught your parents, most noticeably Albus Dumbledore.
 Now, your very first year here and something is moved from Gringotts to Hogwarts itself?
 And Albus [happens] to be away the night you investigate it?
-This was his way of testing the waters to see what you were capable of, the defences were downgraded to the talents of the two gropies he'd assigned you-"
+This was his way of testing the waters to see what you were capable of, the defenses were downgraded to the talents of the two groupies he'd assigned you-"

 "Assigned me?"
 Harry interrupted, startled, "How could you possibly know about that?"